USS Basilone: 1974–1977

 Following four weeks of rest and replenishment, the destroyer conducted type training with off the Virginia Capes during the latter half of January 1976.
 After a tender availability during the month of February, Basilone conducted type training with early in March and later operated with the carrier off Jacksonville, Florida, during the latter half of the month.
 The warship returned to Norfolk for upkeep and inspections during April and May.
 In June, training operations occupied her until generator repairs forced the ship to put in at Roosevelt Roads, Puerto Rico, on the 20th.
-Basilone made goodwill visits to Miami, Florida and Eastport, Maine, before resuming training operations on 6 July.
+Basilone made goodwill visits to Miami, Florida, and Eastport, Maine, before resuming training operations on 6 July.
 She made minor repairs at Mayport then returned to Norfolk on the 23rd for upkeep, replenishment, and repair that lasted until 4 November.
 On the 15th, the warship commenced eight days of exercises.
 On the 29th, the destroyer received new sonar equipment before entering drydock at the Bethlehem Steel Shipyard for nearly three weeks of repairs on 2 December.

 Upon returning to Norfolk, Basilone readied herself for her last Mediterranean deployment.
 Following her departure from Norfolk on 15 January 1977, the destroyer paused at Rota for turnover formalities before sailing on to Naples.
 She reached Naples on 4 February, loaded intelligence gear, embarked communication technicians and then sailed to Skaramangas Shipyard near Athens for repairs to her port shaft.
 Upon completion of three weeks of repair on 7 March, Basilone visited Turkey before participating in 6th Fleet and NATO operations during the latter half of March and the first week of April.
-Following a 10-day tender availability at Naples, the warship resumed 6th Fleet and NATO exercises and punctuated them with visits to and upkeep in Greece; Genoa, Italy; Corsica; Sicily; and Majorca.
+Following a 10-day tender availability at Naples, the warship resumed 6th Fleet and NATO exercises and punctuated them with visits to and upkeep in Greece; Genoa, Italy; Corsica; Sicily; and Mallorca.
 The destroyer departed the Mediterranean on 22 July for Norfolk where she arrived on 1 August.